 Start by taking baby steps.
 Commit to Friday night dates or to other small activities that can help you slowly adjust to making larger, more serious commitments.

-With this comprehensive guide, it’s easy to understand whether or not commitment phobia is an issue for you or a loved one.
+With this step-by-step guide, it’s easy to understand whether or not commitment phobia is an issue for you or a loved one.
 And, if it is, you need to get treatment so that you can lead a healthy and balanced life again.

 Luckily, the team at Makin Wellness can help.
 Start the process of moving forward from commitment phobia with Pennsylvania online therapy at Makin Wellness.
 We serve the Greater Pittsburgh, PA area, the Philidelphia, PA region, and the entire state of Pennsylvania.
-To learn more about how we can help you, start your healing journey now.
+To learn more about how we can help you start your healing journey now.

 This Post Has 8 Comments